-A large site of Meroitic ruins date back to the 3rd century BC, Musawwarat es-Sufra is constructed in sandstone and made up of temple complexes.
+A large site of Meroitic monuments date back to the 3rd century BC, Musawwarat es-Sufra is constructed in sandstone and made up of temple complexes.
 Not an island in the typical sense, the Island of Meroë is a semi-desert landscape in Nubia, the ancient region between the Nile and Atbara rivers in modern Sudan.

 The area contains 3 ancient sites (including Musawwarat es-Sufra) that represent the centre of the Kingdom of Kush, which flourished between 270 BC - 350 AD and whose empire extended from the Mediterranean to the heart of Africa.